pombreda/getpaid/getpaid.formgen/tags/0.2/README.txt

 just easy_install it or fetch it with your buildout or else you can copy the inner formgen from this folder structure to your instance's /lib/python/getpaid.
-After that you will see PloneGetPaid♡PloneFormGen in your plone control pannel addon product section (you may see two, install whichever you want, they are the same thing).
+After that you will see PloneGetPaid-PloneFormGen in your plone control pannel addon product section (you may see two, install whichever you want, they are the same thing).
 After hitting install you are done, now whenever you create a FormGen folder